 It’s time to pack!
-The tickets are bought, the renewed passports have arrived, the itinerary to discover the Eternal city is finally done: now all you need is a well-packed suitcase and you’re ready to go.
+The tickets are bought, the renewed passports have arrived, the itinerary to discover the Eternal City is finally done: now all you need is a well-packed strong suitcase and you’re ready to go.

 Unless you are going to a destination with the exact same weather patterns as home, it is very easy to misread the weather forecast and find yourself dressed in the most inappropriate of ways, either facing freezing temperatures while wearing flip flops or carrying around heavy jackets on your arm while you sweat under the Italian sun.

-I have made this kind of mistakes way too many times and I have learnt that proper research and some clever items can make all the difference.
+I have made this kind of mistake way too many times and I have learned that proper research and some clever items can make all the difference.